What Is the Survival Rate for Mesothelioma?

 Stories from Mesothelioma Survivors

-Some mesothelioma victims have gone on to surpass the low survival rates associated with this cancer.
-See how three people made the most from life with mesothelioma.
+There are mesothelioma victims that have surpassed low survival rates and have lived long, happy lives.
+Learn more about how these three people made the most from life with mesothelioma.

 George was diagnosed with pleural mesothelioma in 2014 after complaining of shortness of breath.